 How do I obtain a replacement diploma?

-A graduate who wishes to obtain a replacement copy of his or her high-school diploma must first obtain a copy of his or her transcript from Inactive Records (see "Transcripts" link at right for details) and present it to the registrar at his or her individual high school.
+A graduate who wishes to obtain a replacement copy of his or her high-school diploma must first obtain a copy of his or her transcript from Inactive Records (see "Transcripts" link at left for details) and present it to the registrar at his or her individual high school.
 Click here for a list of high-school registrars.

 Each high school has its own policies and procedures for obtaining copies of diplomas, but most charge a fee between $14 and $17 and require 6-8 weeks to process the request.